mwolodkiewicz/media-auto-renamer/README.md

 ## Dependencies

-The following Python packages are used and needs to be installed, presumably with *pip install*:
+The following Python packages are used and needs to be installed, presumably with *pip3[.exe] install*:
 * pathlib
 * imghdr
 * exifread